 Joseph was an intuitive healer.
 He knew without knowing how or why his hands moved as they did.
 He only knew to trust his hands and the inner voice that told him if someone needed help.
-In northern England during this time period, it wasn't uncommon for people who had this type of intuition to be honored for their gift.
-His mother agreed if he dreamed the same thing more than once she would take him if he felt he was needed at any time of day.
 He felt in his heart his gift of healing came from God and never doubted what God told him as he knew it would be true.
-This unerring confidence in his work as it developed would be one of the strongest attributes of his ability.
-Guided by God's hand he knew his hands had a great responsibility, but it would be many years before Joseph would actually begin his career as a man of creative healing.
+This unerring confidence in his work as it developed would be one of the strongest attributes of his ability and he felt this was the CREATIVE principle.

-Joseph's father and several other relatives were coal miners.
+Stephenson was a coal miner by trade.
+Joseph's father and several other relatives were also coal miners.
 In the village of Wylam on Tyne where his family lived there were several coal mines.
 When Joseph was small in stature but he went to the mines as well and became an accomplished engineer.
 Later he became a pit boss with men under his guidance.
-He left England and immigrated to the United States in the early 1920s and was employed by the Berwin mining company in Windber, Pennsylvania.
-In a freak mining accident, one of his legs was crushed and he was taken to the nearby Windber Hospital where he would spend 2 1/2 years waiting for the orthopedic surgeon Dr. William Wheeling to replace his femur which had been crushed entirely by a large rock.
+He left England when the mines were playing out in his birthland and immigrated to the United States with his wife in the early 1920s.
+He was employed by the Berwin mining company in Windber, Pennsylvania.
+In a freak mining accident, one of his legs was crushed and he was taken to the nearby Windber Hospital where he would spend 2 1/2 years waiting for the orthopedic surgeon Dr. William Wheeling to replace his femur.

 After living in Pennsylvania for many years and after using his method on many people both in and out of a local hospital, he retired to Long Beach, California.

-- Brenda Messling graduated from Becky's school (The Northwest Arkansas School of Massage) in 1999 and she became a Stephenson practitioner in 2000.
+- Brenda (Messling) Schwarzbach graduated from Becky's school (The Northwest Arkansas School of Massage) in 1999 and she became a Stephenson practitioner in 2000.

 Find out more about Stephenson’s Method

-Creative Healing can be used as a natural treatment for various conditions by itself and can also be employed in a standard massage routine.
+Creative Healing applications for various conditions can also be employed in a standard massage routine.

 - low back pain